streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 its parts will be retained, including its value in session state.
 If you have assigned a key to a widget and you navigate away from that widget, its key and associated value in session state will be deleted.
-Even temporarily hiding a widget, will cause it to reset when it reappears since Streamlit will treat it like a new widget.
+Even temporarily hiding a widget will cause it to reset when it reappears; Streamlit will treat it like a new widget.

 ## Order of Operations